aibi00/growbox/README.md

 The ADC i chose is the MCP3008.
 He ususally runs on 5V but we don't want to hurt the Raspberry Pi, so the ADC will be powered with 3.3V.
 The MCP3008 has 8 analog inputs and 10 bit resolution.

 The leds usually have a operation temperatur of 85°C and a total maximum temperatur of 105°C. I want to fully use the 10 bit and 3.3V, so i set the limit to 120°C.
-At 120°C the PT100 has a resitance value of 146.07 Ω.
+At 120°C the PT100 has a resitance value of 146.07 Ω.

 3.3V / 146.07 = 22.438mA

 This is the constant current i need.
 Now i just need to design and customize a constant current source.
 It took me some time but i finally found a simple and temperature resitant source.
 The current source with LM317 is simple to calculate and it is cheap.
 From the link below i calculated the resistor to get the needed constant current.
-(Iout = 1.25 / R) => R = 1.25 / Iout = 55.709 Ω.
+(Iout = 1.25 / R) => R = 1.25 / Iout = 55.709 Ω.

 In order not to falsify the measurement, an impedance converter is placed between the ADC and PT100.
 Temperatur measurement is ready to programm.

 # large pump
 A large pump will keep the plants wet with nutritious water, but the Raspberry Pi can't drive the pump so i need a small circuit with a relay, a transistor and a free-wheeling diode.
 The relay that is used is the 40.52.
+When you start the growbox, you have to enter two intervals on the website.
+First interval is the time how long you want to water the plants and the second one is the time between watering.

+# small pumps
+In the growbox will be four small tanks with pumps in it.
+In the first tank will be normal water to fill up the large tank.
+One small tanks will be filled with a pH-value rising liquid and the other one will be filled with a pH-value sinking liquid.
+The acidity will be measured by a special pH-sensor.
+In the fourth tank will be the nutritious solution for the plants.
+All tanks are equipped with swim-switches.
+A notification will be shown on the website if one switch report not enough liquid.
+Every pump has its own logic.

+# swim switches
+In total there will be five switches to check fluid level.

+# website
+The website is runnig on the rasberry pi and it will show some data in graphs like the temperatur, pH-value, nutrient solution.
+The user can switch manually switch on or off the large pump and leds.
+On the website the user can enter the intervals for the pump and the brightness for the plants.
+A camera will take every 30mins a photo and at the end of the growing process the photos will be edited together to a time-lapse-video.